IAMconsortium/nomenclature/docs/user_guide/region.rst

 In contrast to common regions used for comparison or scenario analysis across models, each model has a "native region" resolution.

-Models with a coarse spatial resolution should add a model-specific identifier to the native model regions (e.g., `MESSAGEix-GLOBIOM 1.1|North America`) to avoid confusion when comparing results to other models with similar-but-different regions.
+Models with a coarse spatial resolution should add a model-specific *prefix* to the native model regions (e.g., `MESSAGEix-GLOBIOM 1.1|North America`) to avoid confusion when comparing results to other models with similar-but-different regions.